 And yet there are different recipes and… formulas.
-So quite often, parents do actually have preferences on formula, saying their baby “eats better” or “sleeps better” or “better tolerates” a particular kind.
+So quite often, parents do actually have preferences, saying their baby “eats better” or “sleeps better” or “better tolerates” this particular brand or that particular kind.

 The problem is, figuring out which one is the right fit for you and your baby might demand some trial and error.
 So your best bet is to consult with your doctor and try some things out.

 There are two major kinds of infant formula:

 - One derived from cow’s milk protein

 - Technically there’s also a third category of hypoallergenic formulas designed for babies who have allergies that prevent them from taking either of the above — if that’s you, check in with your pediatrician.

 Most formulas are cow’s-milk-based; they contain purified cow’s milk whey and casein as a protein source, a blend of vegetable oils as a fat source, added lactose as a carbohydrate source, a vitamin-mineral mix, and other ingredients, depending on the manufacturer. *The cow’s milk proteins are broken down, so it’s not the same as feeding your baby cow’s milk — don’t do that.